Maximizing M&A Success through Enterprise Architecture

 Evaluating Company Readiness

-Evaluating your company’s merger and/or acquisition opportunity begins with a SWOT analysis of each company’s performance, key performance indicators, financial metrics, and existing enterprise architectures.
+Evaluating your company’s merger and acquisition opportunity begins with a SWOT analysis.
+You need to analyze each company’s performance.
+Review key performance indicators and financial metrics.
+Assess existing enterprise architectures.

-The technical systems and resources support the company’s ability to integrate new assets whereas the qualitative competencies and processes support each company’s ability to facilitate and sustain the transition.
-Both the technical systems and qualitative competencies are crucial and rely on one another but without the availability of compatible interlocking components the transition process will often progress at cross purposes.
+The technical systems and resources support the company’s ability to integrate new assets.
+Qualitative competencies and processes help each company facilitate and sustain the transition.
+Both the technical systems and qualitative competencies are crucial and rely on one another.
+However, the transition process will often progress at cross purposes without the availability of compatible interlocking components.

-Reviewing the enterprise architecture of both companies allows the leadership teams to determine company compatibilities (or areas of incompatibility), what M&A risks exist, the likelihood of achieving M&A objectives, and whether or not the M&A would represent a ‘step forward’ or ‘backwards.’
+Reviewing the enterprise architecture of both companies allows the leadership teams to determine company compatibilities and areas of incompatibility.
+It helps assess what M&A risks exist and the likelihood of achieving M&A objectives.
+They also evaluate whether the M&A would represent a ‘step forward’ or ‘backwards.’

 Statistical Evaluation of Qualitative M&A Factors